Cognoscan/condense_db/query.md

 These allow for determining if a field exists, and if so, if it matches a specific type.

-These operators require that the field be queriable.
+These operators require that the field have the "query" property set to true in the document schema.

 | Name    | Description                                  |
 | --      | --                                           |